How to Prepare for Childbirth: Midwife-Approved Guide to Labor and Birth Options

 Support, hydration, and position changes reduce the risk of prolonged labor or complications, especially if you’re aiming for an unmedicated birth.

-6. Understand the process in labor and delivery and be prepared to rock it.
+6. Be prepared to understand the process of labor and birth and rock it.

 Check out our detailed breakdown of what to expect in labor & delivery>>>